 Many Bank on Yourself parents and grandparents purchase policies for the benefit of their teens or help their teens start their very own policies

-Gerald M. Lohman, an Bank on Yourself Authorized Advisor from El Paso, Texas, has worked closely with his 26-year-old daughter since she was 15 to regularly review her policy and guide her on how to use it to self-finance purchases and investments.
+Gerald M. Lohman, an Bank On Yourself Professional from El Paso, Texas, has worked closely with his 26-year-old daughter since she was 15 to regularly review her policy and guide her on how to use it to self-finance purchases and investments.

 Pamela Yellen interviewed on NPR…